Junior Professor of Physics at IHES

 In recent years, part of my research has boiled down to translating "abstract nonsensical" constructions pertaining to (higher) category theory into tangible physical objects.
 Tensor networks have emerged as a crucial tool in shaping such a dictionary.
 Very versatile, I have also used tensor networks in the past to compute real-space renormalisation group flows a research direction I intend to revisit in the near future.

 We are currently advertising postdoctoral positions in theoretical physics!
 I also invite talented prospective MSc and PhD students interested in my research to contact me directly regarding potential opportunities.
+You can also apply for the IHES general invitation program for long term visits.

 2015